l1n-dev/PC-Shredder-3000/README.md

 ./destroy-linux.sh
 Enjoy a bricked PC!

+Update: Working on an EXE File for the Windows ppl.

 NOTE: Windows version also deletes EFI partition contents.
 Use at your own risk.
 NOTE 2: I won't really be updating this until something changes in Windows or the Linux Kernel so don't expect frequent updates.